Estimation for high-frequency data under parametric market microstructure noise: Estimation under parametric noise

-where $\xi_t$ can correspond to the integrated volatility, the high-frequency covariance, the quarticity and other functionals of volatility, the volatility of volatility, etc. In the non-noisy version of the problem, the typical scenario is such that the high-frequency data user has a data-based estimator $\widetilde{\Xi} (X_{t_0}, \cdots, X_{t_N})$ of (\ref{object}), such as the standard realized volatility (RV), i.e. $RV = \sum_{i=1}^N \Delta_i X^2$ where $\Delta_i A = A_{t_i} - A_{t_{i-1}}$, and possibly a related central limit theorem and a studentized version of it.
+The object of interest can be the integrated volatility, etc. In the non-noisy version of the problem, the typical scenario is such that the high-frequency data user has a data-based estimator $\widetilde{\Xi} (X_{t_0}, \cdots, X_{t_N})$ of (\ref{object0}), such as the standard realized volatility (RV), i.e. $RV = \sum_{i=1}^N \Delta_i X^2$ where $\Delta_i A = A_{t_i} - A_{t_{i-1}}$, and possibly a related central limit theorem and a studentized version of it.
 In all generality, they respectively take the form of

 where $\kappa > 0$ corresponds to the rate of convergence, and

 where $\widetilde{AB}(X_{t_0}, \cdots, X_{t_N})$ and $\widetilde{AVAR}(X_{t_0}, \cdots, X_{t_N})$ are also data-based statistics which respectively correspond to the asymptotic bias and the asymptotic variance estimator.
 The aim of this section is to equip the high-frequency data user with noise-robust estimators which are based on $\widetilde{\Xi}$.